What you need to know about cremation services and costs in California

 What is the cost of an ash scattering at sea off the coast of California?

-California has an expansive coastline, and therefore, attracts many residents who wish to scatter cremated remains at the coast or in the Pacific Ocean.
+California has an expansive coastline and therefore attracts many residents who wish to scatter cremated remains along the coast or in the Pacific Ocean.
 The Environmental Protection Agency (EPA) requires a sea scattering to be performed three nautical miles out at sea.

 There are numerous charter services from Southern and Central California.
 The cost for a sea scattering will vary, depending on whether it is accompanied or unaccompanied.
 Unaccompanied scattering can start at around $200, especially if offered as an ‘add-on’ service by your cremation provider.

-Charters for groups to conduct a sea scattering ceremony will again vary, depending on the size of the boat, the number of people attending, and the requested duration at sea.
+Charters for groups to conduct a sea-scattering ceremony will again vary depending on the boat size, the number of attendees, and the requested duration at sea.

 What happens if you cannot afford a cremation in California?